UnderscoreResearch/UnderscoreBackup/docs/configuration.md

 * **pauseOnBattery** - Pause backups when running on battery.
 Defaults to on if not specified.
 * **hideNotifications** - Hide UI notifications except for errors.
 Defaults to off if not specified.
 * **versionCheck** - Controls whether to check for new versions online periodically.
 Defaults to on.
+* **automaticUpgrade** - Controls whether to automatically install a new version.
+Defaults to on.

 ### Global limits